Cyrus Habib

-Kamyar Cyrus Habib (born August 22, 1981) is an American Jesuit, lawyer, and politician who served as a state legislator from 2013 to 2017 and then as the 16th lieutenant governor of Washington from 2017 to 2021.
+Kamyar Cyrus Habib (born August 22, 1981) is an American Jesuit, lawyer, and former politician who served as a state legislator from 2013 to 2017 and then as the 16th lieutenant governor of Washington from 2017 to 2021.
 He also served as the state's acting governor for over six months, primarily in 2019 during the presidential campaign of Governor Jay Inslee.
 He is the first Iranian American to hold statewide elected office in the United States.

 He has been fully blind since he lost his eyesight to cancer at age eight.
 In March 2020, he announced plans to retire from politics at the end of his term and become a Jesuit priest within the Catholic Church.

 Early life and education

 Habib was born in Baltimore, Maryland, to parents who had previously immigrated to the U.S. from Iran.
-He is the son of Superior Court Judge Susan Amini and engineer and investor Mo Habib.
+Their last name was originally Habibelahian (حبیبالهیان).
+He is the son of Superior Court Judge Susan Amini and engineer and investor Mo Habib, who were both raised in non practicing Muslim households.
 A three-time cancer survivor, he lost his eyesight and became fully blind at age eight.
 Shortly afterwards, his family moved to Bellevue, Washington.
 Habib graduated from the Bellevue International School in 1999.

-In 2003 he received his B.A. from Columbia University summa cum laude and Phi Beta Kappa, having double majored in English and Comparative Literature and Middle Eastern Studies as a student of Edward Said and Jacques Derrida.
+In 2003 he received his B.A. from Columbia University summa cum laude and Phi Beta Kappa, having double majored in English and comparative literature and Middle Eastern studies as a student of Edward Said and Jacques Derrida.
 While an undergraduate, Habib had a collection of his photography published by Princeton Architectural Press, and also worked in the New York City office of Senator Hillary Clinton.
 He was named a Truman Scholar in 2002.

 As a Rhodes Scholar, Habib obtained a Master of Letters in postcolonial English literature from St. John's College at the University of Oxford, where he was an active member of the Oxford Union, and wrote his masters thesis on Ralph Ellison and Salman Rushdie.
 Following his time at Oxford, he worked at Goldman Sachs in New York, studied law at Yale Law School, and was named a Soros Fellow in 2007.

 Habib earned a Juris Doctor from Yale in 2009, where he served as an editor of The Yale Law Journal.
 He was a member of the university's Grand Strategy program, and also advocated for the redesign of U.S. currency to allow the blind to distinguish denominations.
 His roommate at Yale was Ronan Farrow, and the two of them were also close friends with Elizabeth Wurtzel.

 After graduating from Yale, Habib practiced law at the Seattle headquarters of Perkins Coie, where from 2009 to 2017 he advised technology startups, and led the firm's civic and community initiatives.